ofiwg/libfabric/man/fi_mr.3.md

   After calling fi_mr_enable(), no further resource bindings may be made to the memory region.

+*FI_MR_ENDPOINT*
+: This mode bit indicates that the provider associates memory regions with endpoints rather than domains.
+Memory regions that are registered with the provider are created in a disabled state and must be bound to an endpoint prior to being enabled.
+To bind the MR with an endpoint, the application must use fi_mr_bind().
+To enable the memory region, the application must call fi_mr_enable().

 *Basic Memory Registration*
 : Basic memory registration is indicated by the FI_MR_BASIC mr_mode bit.
   FI_MR_BASIC is maintained for backwards compatibility (libfabric version